xlab-si/xopera-docs/docs/examples.rst

     The ``opera init`` command is deprecated since ``opera deploy`` can be used directly with both service templates and compressed CSARs.

+.. _Examples more templates and blueprints:

 =============================
 More templates and blueprints
 =============================

 More examples are available in `opera-examples repository`_.
 Below is a table that lists all the currently available xOpera examples and their purpose.

+.. _TOSCA examples:

 TOSCA examples
 ##############